TrentSPalmer/trentdocs_website/docs/lxd_container_home_server_networking_for_dummies.md

 10.151.18.1    mothership
 ```

-Of you have a container named *fat-cinderella*, that needs to be able to talk
+Or you have a container named *fat-cinderella*, that needs to be able to talk
 directly *quick-joey*.

 ```bash